birth-outcomes/birth_outcomes_summary/risk_factors/proposal.md

 No

 Treatment as a predictor
-Yes - although limitation is significan
+Yes - although limitation is significant

 Treatment as an outcome
 Yes - although, if I'm correct in understanding that there are many reasons why an emergency caesarean might be performed, this may not be specific enough?
 And that often, caesareans are performed and they think actually they shouldn't have been, and vice versa?